 The easement to the abiding two ranches was almost a mile long, if anything happened to me – no one would know.
 With both dogs gone and wrong medication, there was no comfort.

 The next day a new nurse arrived without proper instructions to the easement or pain medication.
 This time my anger could no longer be quieted when calling my lawyer.
 I became a banshee and extremely demanding, “get me the proper pain meds and I don’t give a damn how you get them out to me!”
 Five days later the proper pain medication arrived via the second nurse.
 With my right arm, I threw them out the door onto the grass, “I am on Tylenol now and it’s taking the edge off.”
 My surgeons’ and lawyers’ office made excuses for my off handed behavior stating “she is in pain from the shoulder surgery.”
 Bull, I am pissed off!

 My physical therapist came to help, we hit it off with her first comment, “this is really far away from any help, how have you been doing?
 I heard there was a problem with your pain meds.”
 We talked about my studies in Tai Chi, and that I rode those two Arabians outside.
 A daily visiting nurse came to feed Sammie, take care of me and help feed the two Arabians.
 She was unaware of how heavy a bale of hay was!

-August 2006 two weeks after my surgery, enswathed with a huge sling – large foam padding to keep my arm away from my body, a bottle of Tylenol, my sling was hurting my neck.
+August 2006 two weeks after my surgery, wrapped in a huge sling – large foam padding to keep my arm away from my body, a bottle of Tylenol, my sling was hurting my neck.
 I am not a nice patient when promises are not kept.
 I woke that Saturday and realized, this is the first time since my twenties I do not have a dog.
 I need my best friend!